Local Expert- Only In Jax

 - Food & Drink

 - Where to Stay

 Full disclosure, I am a sucker for lights – fireworks, holiday lights, string lights over a patio – I’m all in.
 So, when the Jacksonville Zoo & Gardens announced they would be opening Illumizoo Summer Spectacle on Fridays this summer, I felt like a kid again.

 The bamboo pathway that leads to the Asian Bamboo Gardens and the Riverview Gardens was probably my favorite part of Illumizoo.
-With color-changing lights projected on the bamboo I stood there for what I’m sure my husband would describe as way too long, trying to capture the change in photo and video.
+Watching color-changing lights projected on the bamboo, I stood there for what I’m sure my husband would describe as way too long, trying to capture the changes in photos and videos.
 It was a little mesmerizing for me! (photo above)

 We next explored the Asian Bamboo Gardens which really are a beautiful spot to walk through.
 Kids were coloring paper lanterns that were then folded, lighted and floated on the nearby pond - they were loving it!
 As we came back across the Trout River Plaza, families were enjoying live entertainment - a fire dancer and fire eater.

 We wandered into the Great Lawn, which was bustling with activity.
 Giant touch screens featured art that changed when you “painted” it with your hands and kids of all ages were enjoying trying it out.
 There were tons of hula hoops, bubbles and other family fun there and a spot to grab a bite to eat and a drink with picnic tables set up for families.
 The Watering Hole was also open, a great place to grab a local beer overlooking the Trout River.